catherinedevlin/ipython-sql/doc/user-guide/interactive.md

 ```

-Interactive command allows you to visualize and manipulate widget and interact with your SQL cluase.
+Interactive command allows you to visualize and manipulate widget and interact with your SQL clause.
 We will demonstrate how to create widgets and dynamically query the dataset.

 ```{note}